 LSC Office email: email@example.com

 LSC operational hours may be found on the Lowman Student Center website.

-The LSC is home to the Kat Klub (game room), University Bookstore, and Paw Print Food Court.
-Access to ATMs are available on the first and second floors.
+The LSC is home to the Kat Klub (game room with bowling alley), University Bookstore, and Paw Print Food Court.
 Current LSC information can be found by visiting the Information Center.

-The LSC is a 205,000 sq. ft. facility, supported by state-of-the-art theatrical lighting and audio/video systems, that hosts events in the following spaces:
+The LSC is a 225,000 sq. ft. facility, supported by state-of-the-art theatrical lighting and audio/video systems, that hosts over 8,000 events annually in the following spaces:

 - Theater space providing seating for 360 (plus 6 ADA) is ideal for lectures, video presentations, seminars, educational, and entertainment programs.

 - Conference Rooms of varying sizes that can accommodate groups ranging from 12 to 200 people.

 - Kat Klub (game room) offers bowling, billiards, table tennis, video games, a tavern, and several TV screens in a fun, friendly environment where students, faculty, staff, and guests can gather.
 Join us in the Kat Klub for relaxing, lounging, and gaming with friends!